tanjina-3ni/Node-JS-Projects/Real-Time-Chat-Room/README.md

 <p align="center"><img src="https://github.com/tanjina-3ni/Node-JS-Projects/blob/main/Real-Time-Chat-Room/Images/Screenshot%20(9).png" alt="cplusplus" width="450" height="300"/></p>
 <p align="center">Fig 1: Join in room</p> <br>

-In this project, users can select different room clicking the dropdown bar and they have to fill up the name field.
-After joinning the room, they will get an welcome message and the other people in the room will receive a message that who has joinned the chat.
-The name of the users in the room will be displayed in userlist (left side bar) and in the user dropdown list (bottom right).
-In this room, they can send message or create video conference in group as well as in private.
-But by default video call button will be showed only for first joinned user.
-After first user leaving the room, the second user will be the host and he will have the video call button.
-To call/ send message in private they have to select the specific user from the bottom right user dropdown list.
+In this project, users can select different rooms by clicking the dropdown bar and they have to fill up the name field.
+After joining the room, they will get a welcome message and the other people in the room will receive a message that who has joined the chat.
+The name of the users in the room will be displayed in the user list (left sidebar) and the user dropdown list (bottom right).
+In this room, they can send a message or create video conferences in groups as well as in private.
+But by default video call button will be shown only for the first joined user.
+After the first user leaves the room, the second user will be the host and he will have the video call button.
+To call/ send a message in private they have to select the specific user from the bottom right user dropdown list.

 <br><br>
 <p align="center"><img src="https://github.com/tanjina-3ni/Node-JS-Projects/blob/main/Real-Time-Chat-Room/Images/Screenshot%20(10).png" alt="cplusplus" width="800" height="700"/></p>